Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Proximity-Based Asset Tracking

 \subsection{Task Description}

 Consider a set of ceiling-mounted LED APs illuminating an indoor environment.
-As the BD moves across this service area, it detects the unique IDs of any nearby LED APs that is in coverage range.
+In the present formulation, one BD is tracked in the service area at a time.
+As the BD moves across this service area, it detects the unique IDs of any nearby LED APs that are in coverage range.
 These IDs are then forwarded to a distant RF reader using the backscatter communication mechanism.
 Consequently, the proximity of the BD to a particular LED AP, or sets of APs with overlapping coverage regions, is reported whenever the BD is illuminated by one or more APs.
 If the BD is outside all of the VLC coverage areas, it does not receive and forward any ID.
 By decoding and analyzing the backscattered signal, the reader can estimate the position of the BD.
-To interpret the above mechanism into a tracking problem, we identify three pivotal issues.
-First, we need an accurate representation of the coverage region of an LED AP, also known as VLC cell service area, to determine whether the BD is within the coverage range of the cell.
-Second, when moving into overlapping regions of VLC cells, the BD will likely detect multiple VLC signals and multiple LED IDs simultaneously, thus requiring a robust multiplexing method to differentiate them.
+To formulate the above mechanism as a tracking problem, we identify three main issues.
+First, we need an accurate representation of the coverage region of an LED AP, also known as a VLC-cell service area, to determine whether the BD is within the coverage range of the cell.
+Second, when moving into overlapping regions of VLC cells, the BD will likely detect multiple VLC signals and multiple LED IDs simultaneously, thus requiring a suitable multiplexing method to distinguish them.
 Third, we need to develop a tracking algorithm at the reader that incorporates two measurements: (i) the set of LED IDs detected and forwarded by the BD, and (ii) the RSS of the backscatter signal, to localize and track the BD over time.

+For a multi-BD scenario, the proposed framework would require a lightweight medium access-control (MAC) layer.
+One option is TDMA, where the reader or the LED infrastructure provides a common frame clock, for example through a dedicated RF beacon or a global optical synchronization pattern, and each BD is assigned a time slot during which its RF switch is enabled.
+Another option is slotted ALOHA, where the same slot structure is used, but each BD selects a transmission slot following a contention-based random process whenever it needs to report a new proximity observation.
+In both cases, the current VLC-based proximity sensing mechanism remains unchanged, while the access-control logic determines the modulation timing of each BD to keep under control the probability of collisions among multiple BDs.